MariusAAROS/responsible-ai-datascience-ipParis.github.io/content/blog/RegMixup.md

 The question is how to improve the robustness of machine learning algorithms to OOD samples ?
 Many researchers have tried such as Liu et al. (2020a, 2020b), Wen et al. (2021), Lakshminarayanan et al. (2017).
 Even though they have shown some improvements, their approaches use expensive ensemble methods or propose non-trivial modifications of the neural network architecture.
 What if we could improve the robustness of deep neural networks with respect to OOD samples while utilizing much simpler and cost-effective methods?

-The first step toward the method presented in this blog is Mixup proposed by Zang and al (2018).
+The first step toward the method presented in this blog is Mixup, proposed by Zang and al (2018).
 This method is quite good when it comes to dealing with slight perturbations in the data distribution.
 However, Mixup has the tendency to emphasize difference in labels from very similar samples (high predictive entropy).
 This is not ideal for OOD samples as the model do not differentiate ID and OOD samples very well.

 RegMixup, adds a new layer to Mixup by using Mixup as a regularizer.
 From there, we will present the theoretical background of the paper, the implementation so as to easily use it in practice.